 ustice, Statue, Lady Justice, Greek Mythology

-If your dream is to become a lawyer, there are certain steps you need to take in order to get you there.
-You’ll need to know how to get into the law school of your dreams, how to apply to law school, preparing for law school and what to expect after law school.
-If your dream is to become a lawyer, following this helpful information will help you get there.
+If your dream is to become a lawyer, there are specific steps you need to take to get you there.
+You’ll need to know how to get into the law school of your dreams, apply to law school, prepare for law school, and what to expect after law school.
+If you dream of becoming a lawyer, following this helpful information will help you get there.

 How to Get into Law School

-Your first step is to choose a major and minor as an undergraduate that will help you prepare for law school.
+Your first step as an undergraduate is choosing a major and minor to help you prepare for law school.
 Speak to your academic advisor to help you plan your path.

-As you get ready to graduate from undergrad school, this is when to register for the LSAT.
-This is the standardized test most law schools use to determine your eligibility into their program.
-When you register for the test, you can either study on your own through a study guide or sign up for test-prep classes.
+As you get ready to graduate from undergraduate school, this is when you should register for the LSAT.
+This is the standardized test most law schools use to determine your eligibility for their program.
+When you register for the test, you can either study independently through a study guide or sign up for test-prep classes.
 To give yourself enough time to prepare, you should register for the LSAT six to eight weeks before the test date.

 Applying to Law School